nelmio/NelmioSecurityBundle/README.md

         csp:
             report_logger_service: monolog.logger.security

+(Optional) Disable *compat_headers* to avoid sending X-Content-Security-Policy (IE10, IE11, Firefox < 23) and X-Webkit-CSP (Chrome < 25, Safari < 7).
+This will
+mean those browsers get no more CSP instructions, but it can help if you are experience issues with old iOS 5.0 or 5.1 versions that had buggy CSP implementations.

+    nelmio_security:
+        csp:
+            compat_headers: false

 ### **Signed Cookies**:

 Ideally you should explicitly specify which cookies to sign.
 The reason for this is simple.